sander-sn/anatomy/README.md

 *[to be added]*

 # Quickstart
-*If you haven't already, install the package via `pip install anatomy`, preferably in a new Anaconda environment with Python 3.9.*
+*If you haven't already, install the package via `pip install anatomy`, preferably in a new environment with Python 3.9.*

 The anatomy package uses a simple workflow.
 An `Anatomy` object is initially estimated on your forecasting setup (using your data and your models), is then stored to disk, and can then be loaded at any future time without requiring re-estimation.